-In addition to becoming a member of the New York State Assembly in 1882, he would rise to the role of minority leader in 1883.
-In 1895, he become President of the New York City Board of Police Commissioners.
-He would then go on to be appointed as Assistant Secretary of the Navy in 1897.
+In addition to becoming a member of the New York State Assembly in 1882, he would rise to a minority leader in 1883.
+In 1895, he became President of the New York City Board of Police Commissioners.
+He would then be appointed as Assistant Secretary of the Navy in 1897.

-In 1898, Roosevelt would resign from his role and created the Rough Riders.
+In 1898, Roosevelt resigned from his role and created the Rough Riders.
 This was a voluntary cavalry unit that fought in the Spanish-American War.
 While they weren’t military men by standard definition, they were highly influential in the fight against Spain in Cuba.
-Roosevelt and his group took part in the capture of Kettle Hill and the seizures of San Juan Ridge.
+In addition, Roosevelt and his group took part in the capture of Kettle Hill and the seizures of San Juan Ridge.

 Roosevelt, Governor of New York

-In 1899, Roosevelt was elected Governor of New York, which would later lead to his nomination as Vice President in 1900.
-Roosevelt wasn’t in the role for even a year before President McKinley was assassinated and Roosevelt took over as president.
+In 1899, Roosevelt was elected Governor of New York, later leading to his nomination as Vice President in 1900.
+However, Roosevelt wasn’t in the role for even a year before President McKinley was assassinated, and Roosevelt took over as president.
 This made him the youngest president to take the job at 42.

-Theodore Roosevelt’s 1st term and the creation of the Square Deal and Panama Canal.
+Theodore Roosevelt’s 1st term and the Square Deal and Panama Canal creation.

 The Foreign Front

-On a foreign front, there was heavy interest in Panama and the creation of the canal.
-There is the idea that by focusing his efforts on monitoring Caribbean nations, he was better able to secure this ongoing project.
-The canal was controversial and Roosevelt would face charges for paying the Panama Canal Company the equivalent of $11.38 billion in today’s money.
+On a foreign front, there was serious interest in Panama and the canal’s creation.
+There is the idea that by focusing his efforts on monitoring Caribbean nations, he could secure this ongoing project.
+However, the canal was controversial, and Roosevelt would face charges for paying the Panama Canal Company the equivalent of $11.38 billion in today’s money.

-There was another significant development during this term that while much smaller in scale, made a big difference to the Whitehouse and its image.
+During this term, there was another significant development that, while much smaller in scale, made a big difference to the Whitehouse and its image.
 Roosevelt had always been keen on keeping the press on his side and providing regular interviews and briefings.
-He realized that there was no need for the press to be outside all the time in bad weather when he could provide shelter inside.
+However, he realized that there was no need for the media to be outside in bad weather when he could provide shelter inside.
 Therefore, the Whitehouse press briefing room was created, providing a direct line and instant access to breaking stories.

 Theodore Roosevelt’s 2nd term and the fight to preserve US land and monuments.

 A big part of this fight to protect American land and monuments was the creation of the 1906 Antiquities Act.
-This act allows presidents to place protective orders on land and sites of historic or cultural interest that may otherwise be under threat.
-The act remains controversial, with subsequent presidents either declining to make use of it or questioning previous decisions.
+This act allows presidents to place protective orders on land and historical or cultural interest sites that may otherwise be under threat.
+The act remains controversial, with subsequent presidents either declining to use it or questioning previous decisions.
 But, others make good use of it.
-Roosevelt himself create 18 national monuments, many of which related to sites of significant interest to Native American people.
+Roosevelt himself created 18 national monuments related to sites of significant interest to Native American people.

-There was adrive to create an extensive national park program.
-Roosevelt created the United States Forest Service, which in turn led to five national parks, 150 national forests, 4 game preserves, and 51 bird reserves.
-This lead to around 230 million acres being placed under public protection in an attempt to protect the natural world and the landscapes of America.
-Theodore Roosevelt would go on to use many executive orders for wildlife protection, while his fifth cousin Franklin D. Roosevelt would continue his work in extending park programs with job schemes and increasing visitor numbers.
+There was a drive to create an extensive national park program.
+Roosevelt created the United States Forest Service, which led to five national parks, 150 national forests, four-game preserves, and 51 bird reserves.
+This led to around 230 million acres being placed under public protection to protect the natural world and the landscapes of America.
+Theodore Roosevelt would use many executive orders for wildlife protection.
+At the same time, his fifth cousin Franklin D. Roosevelt would continue extending park programs with job schemes and increasing visitor numbers.

 Food standards in the USA also improved under Theodore Roosevelt.

 Food standards were a big issue for Teddy Roosevelt.
-He shared public concerns about a lack of regulation in the creation of food and drugs, as there were ongoing risks from misleading labels and additional chemicals.
+He shared public concerns about a lack of regulation in creating food and drugs, as there were ongoing risks from misleading labels and additional chemicals.
 Today, we are used to having the FDA overseeing everything and placing their approval on any new drug or food product that enters the market.
-They help to ensure that labels are informative and accurate.
+In addition, they help to ensure that labels are informative and accurate.
 This all came about from Roosevelt’s creation of the Pure Food and Drug Act.
 At the same time, he passed the Meat Inspection Act of 1906, which allowed for similar protections for meat products.

 The Nobel Peace Prize.

-In 1906, Theodore Roosevelt would win the Nobel Peace Prize for his work at the end of the Russo-Japanese War.
+In 1906, Theodore Roosevelt won the Nobel Peace Prize for his work in the Russo-Japanese War.
 He worked to broker peace between the two empires without either feeling they had lost power – all while getting the two sides to agree to evacuate Manchuria.
-The Treat of Portsmouth was an important step and Roosevelt was recognized for his work and for America’s place in global diplomacy.
+The Treat of Portsmouth was an important step, and Roosevelt was recognized for his work and America’s place in global diplomacy.

 The “Bull Moose” runs for re-election with the Progressive Party.

 Theodore Roosevelt ran for president again in 1912.
-He had originally been endorsed by a series of Republicans from Ohio, but Roosevelt would cut his ties to create the Progressive party instead.
-The plan was for the party to become a true opponent to the main political parties with Roosevelt at the helm.
-The party gained the nickname the “Bull Moose Party” based on a term for Roosevelt.
-He once told reporters that he was as fit as a bull moose and the term stuck.
+A series of Republicans from Ohio had originally endorsed him, but Roosevelt would cut his ties to create the Progressive Party.
+The plan was for the party to become an actual opponent to the main political parties with Roosevelt at the helm.
+Instead, the party gained the nickname the “Bull Moose Party” based on a term for Roosevelt.
+He once told reporters that he was as fit as a bull moose, and the term stuck.

 Roosevelt would go on to use it in his campaigns.
-The election campaign was, however, unsuccessful and Roosevelt never got his third term.
+However, the election campaign was unsuccessful, and Roosevelt never got his third term.
 This then allowed him to follow other interests.

 The assassination attempt of 1912.

-One of the most infamous stories about Theodore Roosevelt actually occurred around the time of this bid for a third term.
+One of the most infamous stories about Theodore Roosevelt occurred around this bid for a third term.
 Roosevelt was giving a speech on the campaign trail in Milwaukee when he was shot by a saloonkeeper called John Flammang Schrank.
-The story is that despite being shot, the former president would go on to finish his speech before receiving any medical attention.
+The story is that despite being shot, the former president would finish his speech before receiving any medical attention.
 This is indeed true, as is the story that he called on his supporters not to harm the shooter.
-He would declare to his supporters that yes he had been shot, but “it takes more than that to kill a Bull Moose”.
+Instead, he would declare to his supporters that yes, he had been shot, but “it takes more than that to kill a Bull Moose.”

 The reason for this extraordinary decision was that Roosevelt had deduced that the injury was not critical as he wasn’t coughing up blood.
 He decided he would be fine to continue as his lungs were not affected.
 He was correct as the bullet had lodged in his chest muscle instead.
 Doctors ended up leaving it in place to avoid further complications.
 This happened because the bullet’s impact was weakened by the 50-page copy of the speech and eyeglasses case in his jacket pocket.

 Roosevelt’s work would continue after his presidency with a series of tours and expeditions.
-In 1909, he took part in the Smithsonian-Roosevelt African Expedition.
+For example, in 1909, he took part in the Smithsonian-Roosevelt African Expedition.
 The aim was to travel across east and central Africa to bring back specimens to the US.
-The idea of these trips was to collect a range of species so that those living in the US could see the animals and learn from them.
+These trips were to collect a range of species.
+Those living in the US could see the animals and learn from them.

 Theodore Roosevelt’s injuries and declining health.

-These expeditions would take their toll on the former president and he developed illnesses from which he would never fully recover.
+These expeditions would take their toll on the former president, and he developed illnesses from which he would never fully recover.
 While in Brazil, he suffered a leg injury while trying to stop the team’s canoes from crashing into rocks.
 That injury led to an infection and tropical fever.
 It is believed that health issues following the bullet injury worsened the situation.
-There was even a point in the trip where Roosevelt believed himself to be such a burden that he told the rest of the party to go on without him.
-He proposed taking a morphine overdose but was talked out of it by his son Kermit.
-Unfortunately, there were lingering effects from many diseases and he experienced deteriorating health for several years.
+There was a point where Roosevelt thought himself to be such a burden that he told the rest of the party to go on.
+He proposed taking a morphine overdose, but Kermit talked out of it.
+Unfortunately, many diseases had lingering effects, and he experienced deteriorating health for several years.

 Roosevelt died on January 6th, 1919.
 The cause of death is reported as a blood clot detaching from the leg and entering the lungs.
-He had been ill for a long time and the event happened during his sleep at his home in New York – a far more comfortable end than the proposed overdose 6 years prior.
+He had been ill for a long time, and the event happened during his sleep at his home in New York – a far more comfortable end than the proposed overdose six years prior.
 He was just 60 years old.

 Vice President Marshall said at the time,